animo/.github/profile/README.md

 ---

 Welcome to Animo's GitHub!
 At Animo we believe in open source, and a lot of the work we do is open source.
-This repository is a collection of our open source repositories, but also open source projects Animo contributes to!
+This repository is a collection of our open source repositories, but also open source projects Animo contributes to.

 ## Our projects